 Ubuntu is one of the most well-known and useful server Operating Systems available.
 Today I am going to show you how to build Ubuntu Server 14.04.3 LTS as a Virtual Machine running on VMware vSphere ESXi using the VIrtual Machine Remote Console (VMRC) and ISO Image on local disk.
 Let’s get started….
 Continue reading

 Most every Virtual Machine needs to have some sort of VMware Tools running.
 In the “Old Days,” the norm was to mount an ISO provided by VMware and install their version of the VMware Tools.
-More recently, VMware has been encouraging Operating System vendors and communities to develop their own version of the VMware tools,… Continue reading “Installing open-vm-tools.”
+More recently, VMware has been encouraging Operating System vendors and communities to develop their own version of the VMware tools, which are known as the “open-vm-tools.”
 The VMware Tools (VMware ISO) installations for most Operating Systems are now described as “deprecated”.

 In the following steps, we will install open-vm-tools for Ubuntu from the command line.
 In order to do this, our VM needs to have access to the internet to be able to download the packages from the configured repositories.